kristyntaniguchi/CSI-234F24_GA2_Security/README.md

 ## Part 2: Creating a New Schema and Sample Table

-1. Connect to your Azure SQL Database using Azure Data Studio or SQL Server Management Studio.
+1. Connect to your SQL Database using SQL Server Management Studio or Azure Data Studio.

 2. Create a new query window and execute the following SQL to create a new schema and a sample table: